- Resources for older adults and intergenerational programs

 - Resources for writers

-- Please see the Picture Books resources on a separate tab at top
+- Please see the Picture Books resources–books with accurate and diverse images of aging to educate both kids and adults (also on a separate tab at top).

 Resources for older adults and intergenerational programs: